-In connection with the RTO, on April 2, 2019, we completed a subscription receipts financing (the "Subscription Receipts Financing"), in which 3,436 subscription receipts ("Subscription Receipts") of a special purpose finance vehicle ("Finance Co") were issued at a price of CDN\$15.65 per Subscription Receipt for gross proceeds of approximately US\$40 million.
-The gross proceeds of the Subscription Receipts Financing, less certain associated expenses, were deposited into escrow (the "Escrowed Proceeds") pending satisfaction of certain specified release conditions (the "Escrow Release Conditions"), all of which were satisfied immediately prior to the completion of the RTO.
+In connection with the RTO, on April 2, 2019, we completed a private placement offering (the "Private Placement"), in which 3,436 subscription receipts ("Subscription Receipts") of a special purpose finance vehicle ("Finance Co") were issued at a price of CDN\$15.65 per Subscription Receipt for gross proceeds of approximately US\$40 million.
+The gross proceeds of the Private Placement, less certain associated expenses, were deposited into escrow (the "Escrowed Proceeds") pending satisfaction of certain specified release conditions (the "Escrow Release Conditions"), all of which were satisfied immediately prior to the completion of the RTO.
 As a result, the Escrowed Proceeds were released to FinanceCo prior to the closing of the RTO, and each Subscription Receipt was automatically converted, for no additional consideration, into one common share of FinanceCo.
-Following satisfaction of the Escrow Release Conditions, in connection with the RTO, the Company acquired anal outstanding FinanceCo share spursuant to a three-cornered amalgamation, and the former holders thereof (including the former holders of FinanceCo Shares acquired upon conversion of the Subscription Receipts) each received one Subordinate Voting Share in exchange for each FinanceCo share held.
+Following satisfaction of the Escrow Release Conditions, in connection with the RTO, the Company acquired all of the issued and outstanding FinanceCo shares pursuant to a three-cornered amalgamation, and the former holders thereof (including the former holders of FinanceCo Shares acquired upon conversion of the Subscription Receipts) each received one Subordinate Voting Share in exchange for each FinanceCo share held.